yayapple/cool-website/README.md

 https://codepen.io/arianr/pen/NqdyqE

 to do:
-- change icon
-- add support for IE  LOL just kidding
+- add support for IE.  LOL just kidding